smussenden/20_fall_data_journalism/instructor_notes/01_instructor_notes.md

 * It turns out that if you ask 10 people who do data journalism what data journalism is, you'll get 10 different answers.
 * We're going to do a small group exercise.
 I want to find out what you think it is, and then I'll share my definition.
 * [PULL UP GOOGLE DOC, SHOW HOW TO FIND IN ELMS]
+* BEFORE we create the rooms, does everyone have access to the doc.
+Please type in the chat when you have it.
+* [ASSIGN PEOPLE TO ROOMS]

 ##### My Definition
  * Transparency.
 We are open about how we did our work and we freely share it and document it.
 People don't trust journalists, and you can't just drop a story based on data analysis without backing it up.
 This is why I love these data notebooks.